This mold is currently out of product while we remake the molds, and will be made available once they are ready. Thanks, Expressions-LTD.

 - Small style drain for bathroom lavatory size drains.

 - Expressions LTD will not be held liable for any damage, misuse, or collateral damages resulting from use of any of our products.
-If there is a flaw or defect with a product, we will fix or replace the product.

 - Watch videos of Mold Setup, Casting, and De-Molding/Removal on our Video Page.